 SOC 2 is a voluntary compliance standard for service organizations developed by the American Institute of Certified Public Accountants (AICPA).
 The standard sets out certain security requirements on how service organizations should manage customer data.
 The SOC report provides valuable information about the audited company’s security infrastructure, internal controls, and governance, which can be used to further mitigate risk, improve systems, and improve compliance readiness.
 Two types of SOC 2 reports are:

-Type I describes the organization’s systems and if the system design complies with the relevant trust principles.
+SOC 2 Type 1 certification describes the organization’s systems and if the system design complies with the relevant trust principles.

-Type II describes the operational efficiency of the systems.
+SOC 2 Type 2 certification describes the operational efficiency of the systems.

 Fancy lingo aside, the SOC 2 report provides organizations and their partners, suppliers, and customers with critical information about how the organization manages and secures data.